Get a property report and suburb profile for any property in Hornsby

 Hornsby demographics

 Hornsby, located in the Upper North Shore of Sydney, is a bustling suburb known for its blend of urban convenience and natural beauty.
-With a population of 22,462, it offers a vibrant community atmosphere while being surrounded by lush greenery and national parks.
-The median age of 38 suggests a mature community, with a mix of families, professionals, and retirees who appreciate the suburb's balance of lifestyle and accessibility.
+With a population of 22,462, it offers a family-friendly environment with a median age of 38, reflecting a mature community that values both stability and growth.
+The suburb is well-connected by public transport, making it an attractive choice for professionals commuting to the city, while its proximity to national parks appeals to nature enthusiasts.

 Hornsby infrastructure, key developments and investment opportunities